shelleywu/FacialPupilTracking/README.md

 Hello, this is a starter project for myself to be familiar with computer vision.

-This means that this README is written with only my future self in thought and instructions and descriptions are short.
+This means that this README is written with only my future self in thought and instructions and descriptions are casually written to communicate with my future self.

 For anyone reading this, you may use this for inspiration.
+And, good luck...

 ## Getting Started